Glories93/Saudi-Arabia-Real-Estate--SDA-Capstone-Project/README.md

 In Random forest we obtained no much of an improvement.
 However, in XGBoost after we change the algorithm to be tree based learner, we were able to obtain much higher R squared score from 0.37 (in linear base learner) to 0.70 (in decision base learner).

-- What can be improved?
+What can be improved?
-Includes more features like if the property is near services such as entertainment centers, commercial centers, malls, and educational institutions in addition to restaurants, and cafes.
-Features like the property neighborhood including educational facilities, health care services, and recreational facilities, which makes it very attractive for the population to live in can improve the result.
+- having features of whether the property is near services, entertainment centers, malls, and educational institutions in addition to restaurants, and cafes.
+Features like that can improve the result.